typpo/asterank/README.md

 The `data/pipeline` folder contains the scrapers used to aggregate and build the database and associated APIs.

-Pipeline tasks are folders in the `pipeline/run` directory and are executed in increasing order.  tasks with the same numeric prefix may be run in parallel.
+Pipeline tasks are folders in the `pipeline/run` directory and are executed in increasing lexical order.
+Tasks with the same numeric prefix may be run in parallel.

 To execute the pipeline, simply run `./pipeline`.
 To execute a specific task, run eg. `./pipeline 00_mytask`, where 00\_mytask matches a directory.
 In order to run Asterank, you at least need to run steps `00_deltav` and `10_sbdb`.

 ### The sky survey/discovery process

+## NEAT

 Sky survey data is scraped from NEAT.
 The process is generally three steps per asteroid: